finance calculator

 How it works

-Total interest earned is simply A − P, highlighting how much growth came from compounding.
+The total interest earned is then A − P, which shows how much of the final balance came from growth rather than your original deposit.

 Formula